Skip to content

 from sqlalchemy import Column, String

-from archipy.models.entities import BaseEntity
+from archipy.models.entities.sqlalchemy.base_entities import BaseEntity

 class User(BaseEntity):